 The determination for the cardinal directions was also part of the recommendation by the Special Committee on U.S. Numbering.
 The North/South directions in New Jersey were directed to maintain consistency with the rest of I-295 throughout the state, addressing previous driver confusion, mentioned above, at the I-295/US 1/I-95 interchange.
-The East/West directions in Pennsylvania were directed in order to reinforce the obvious exit/departure from the I-95 North/South alignment at the point of the new flyovers (current PA Turnpike crossing in Bristol, Pennsylvania), which will be opened this Fall.
+The East/West directions in Pennsylvania were directed in order to reinforce the obvious exit/departure from the I-95 North/South alignment at the point of the new flyovers (current PA Turnpike crossing in Bristol, Pennsylvania).

 The final result provides a natural transition point from North/South to East/West at the Scudder Falls bridge (PA/NJ state line).
 It also allows for an extension of continuous I-295 North/South mileage and exit numbers in New Jersey, while distinguishing it from the segment of I-295 in Pennsylvania.

 Yes.
-You may have already noticed that several of the mapping applications are currently showing the new designation for I-295 North/South on the New Jersey side of the Scudder Falls bridge.
 The agencies’ representatives have continued to coordinate with mapping/navigation applications’ representatives to facilitate the implementation of the change.
 Additionally, as the applications are user-based, this has helped to dynamically transition the change in the interstates’ designations.
-To supplement the changes, “old exit” numbers and portable message signs will be utilized throughout the transition time period.
+To supplement the changes, “old exit” numbers and portable message signs have been utilized throughout the transition time period.